-Lot of history in this old house.
-But first, before you enter, admire its unique shape.
+Before you enter, admire its unique shape.
 Count its sides and you’ll discover that the Octagon is, in fact, a hexagon.
 Designed by Dr. William Thornton, first architect of the U.S. Capitol, this 1801 building apparently earned its name from interior features, though experts disagree about that.
 Enter the Octagon to view the round rooms; the central, oval-shaped staircase that curves gracefully to the third level; the hidden doors; and the triangular chambers.
 Built originally for the wealthy Tayloe family, the Octagon served as a temporary president’s home for James and Dolley Madison after the British torched the White House in 1814.
 On February 17, 1815, President Madison sat at the circular table in the upstairs circular room and signed the Treaty of Ghent, establishing peace with Great Britain.
 The house has belonged to the American Institute of Architects since 1899.

-11 Corcoran Contemporary, National Gallery of Art
+11 Corcoran Gallery of Art

 Exit to 17th Street and turn right, away from the White House.
 Follow it down to D Street and turn right, following the signs that lead to the entrance of the: